 Dr Alessia Ronchetti has just recently taken up her scholarship at the University of Cambridge.
 Her articles have been published in peer reviewed journals including the Italianist, and she is currently working on her monograph, La donna e mobile?
 On authority and Female mobility in Bocaccio and Chaucer.

 Conditions of the award

 Further details and an application form are

-The Association intends to make up to four research awards of £18,000 for the academic session 2013–2014 (with a start date on or after 1st October 2013).
-The deadline for applications was 28 February 2013.
+The Association intends to make up to three research awards of £23,000 for the academic session 2016–2017 (with a start date on or after 1st October 2016).
+The deadline for applications was 29 February 2016.

-The Modern Humanities Research Association intends to make up to ten grants of up to £1,500 each to support conferences or colloquia within the field of medieval and modern European languages and literatures (including English) held in the United Kingdom or the Republic of Ireland and organised by academics based at UK or Irish institutions.
+In 2016, the Modern Humanities Research Association intends to make up to ten grants of up to £1,500 each to support conferences or colloquia within the field of medieval and modern European languages and literatures (including English) held in the United Kingdom or the Republic of Ireland and organised by academics based at UK or Irish institutions.

 Deadlines and Timescales

 Round A For conferences taking place between: 1st August 2016 and 31st January 2017.
 Application deadline: 31st January 2016.
 Decisions expected by: mid-March 2016.

 Round B For conferences taking place between: 1st February 2017 and 31st July 2017.
 Application deadline: 30th June 2016.
 Decisions expected by: mid-August 2016.